Legal Experts Question Miami Beach Ordinance In Case Of Officers Charged With Battery

 MIAMI (CBSMiami) – Shocking video showing a Miami Beach officer tackling a person videotaping the rough arrest that resulted in five officers being charged with first-degree battery and an ordinance recently passed by the commission arguably justifies the behavior.

 “When you look at the ordinance and looking at the three elements is trying to prevent, the first one deals with interrupting, hindering, and interfering with law enforcement.
-We can understand that,” said retired police officer Ignacio M. Alvarez.READ MORE: Broward Reopens COVID-19 Testing Sites; Hospitals Ordered To Report Data
+We can understand that,” said retired police officer Ignacio M. Alvarez.READ MORE: 2-Month-Old Jameelah Penascino Found

 For 25 years, Alvarez was in law enforcement.
 Now, an attorney, he says he agrees with efforts to help officers secure a crime scene.